Stephen Hart (footballer): Canada

 In September 1997, Hart served as assistant coach for the Canada U23 national team at the Jeux de la Francophonie.
 He was named Canada U17 national team assistant coach in April 2000, and after two years was promoted to head coach of the U17s and Canada U20 national team.
 He remained with the U17s until May 2007.

 Hart was named Canada national team assistant coach in July 2005 under Frank Yallop, and in 2006, stepped in as the senior team's interim coach.
 He led Canada to a semi-final spot in the CONCACAF Gold Cup but was replaced by Dale Mitchell ahead of 2010 FIFA World Cup qualification.

 In April 2009, Hart was named as interim head coach for a second time after the departure of Mitchell.
 He was named permanent head coach for the first time in December 2009.
 Hart resigned in October 2012 after suffering an 8–1 loss to Honduras in 2014 FIFA World Cup qualification.

 Trinidad and Tobago

 In June 2013, Hart was appointed as manager of the Trinidad and Tobago national team.
 He was fired in November 2016 and replaced by Belgian coach Tom Saintfiet.

 HFX Wanderers

 On 28 June 2018, Hart was announced as the first head coach of Canadian Premier League club HFX Wanderers FC.
 At the end of the 2022 season, it announced that the Wanderers had parted ways with Hart.

+Portland Thorns FC

+On 4 October 2024, Hart was announced as the assistant coach of the National Women's Soccer League club Portland Thorns FC.

+Halifax Tides FC

+On June 30, 2025, Hart was named interim head coach of Halifax Tides FC in the Northern Super League.